Reese Witherspoon: 2016–present: Television success

 Witherspoon currently produces and stars in the Apple TV+ drama series The Morning Show alongside Jennifer Aniston and Steve Carell.
-The Morning Show has received a two-season order from Apple with the first season premiering in November 2019.
+The Morning Show received a two-season order from Apple with the first season premiering in November 2019.
 Witherspoon was nominated for a Golden Globe Award for Best Actress – Television Series Drama and a Golden Globe Award for Best Television Series for her work in the series.
-Season two of The Morning Show was set to premiere in 2020 before the production shutdown caused by the COVID-19 pandemic.
+Season two of The Morning Show was set to premiere in 2020 before a production shutdown caused by the COVID-19 pandemic.
 The first two episodes were in the final stages of being shot before the production shutdown.
-During the production shutdown, scripts were rewritten to reflect the pandemic.
-Production on season two of The Morning Show restarted on October 19, 2020 and premiered on Apple TV in September 2021.
+During the shutdown, scripts were rewritten to reflect the pandemic.
+Production on season two of The Morning Show restarted on October 19, 2020, and premiered on Apple TV in September 2021.
 Witherspoon also serves as an executive producer for the Apple TV+ series Truth Be Told starring Octavia Spencer which premiered in December 2019; it was renewed for a second season in March 2020.

 In 2020, Witherspoon produced and starred in the Hulu drama miniseries Little Fires Everywhere opposite Kerry Washington, the televised adaptation of Celeste Ng's 2017 novel of the same name.
 In that same year, Witherspoon narrated the Quibi nature documentary series Fierce Queens which focuses on female animals in the animal kingdom.

-Upcoming projects

-In addition to starring and producing television shows of her own, Witherspoon will serve as an executive producer for six television series, for different streaming services and networks including Apple TV+, Amazon Prime Video, ABC, Starz and Netflix.

-Witherspoon will produce and star in three Netflix films; first, Pyros, a science fiction drama directed by Simon Kinberg, secondly, two romantic comedies on Netflix.
-Witherspoon will produce two films including A White Lie set to star Zendaya, and a documentary about Martina Navratilova.
-Witherspoon will also reprise the role of Elle Woods by starring in and producing Legally Blonde 3; the script will be written by Dan Goor and Mindy Kaling.
-The film will be the fourth collaboration between Kaling and Witherspoon after A Wrinkle in Time, The Mindy Project and The Morning Show.
-In 2015, it was reported that Witherspoon had signed on to star in and produce a live-action film about Tinker Bell for Disney.
-Six years later, the project re-entered development as a part of Gary Marsh's overall deal with Disney and Witherspoon still attached as a producer.
+In 2023, Witherspoon executive produced, with Kacey Musgraves, the country music competition show, My Kind of Country.
+She starred opposite Ashton Kutcher in the romantic comedy Your Place or Mine, which released on Netflix.
+In 2025, she starred in and produced the romantic comedy You're Cordially Invited for Amazon Prime Video.